 The room below was, in fact, sparse and mostly empty.
 It was much larger than the utility room above.
 In the center of the room was large furnace and a corroded water heater.
 There were a few cardboard boxes with old Christmas decorations and other junk, but generally it was just a basement.
 The floor was concrete and discolored, most likely from water damage.
 There was nothing particularly scary about being down there.

-Except for the trapdoor in side of the room…
+Except for the trapdoor on the floor…

 What a horrible concept, a trapdoor.
 It implies so many bad and terrible things.
 There’s just nothing good that comes from a trapdoor, and most assuredly, under that trapdoor, down in the dark, were where the spiders were.
 Or worse, where the monsters were.
 There was no power on Earth that was going to make me go down through that door deeper into the earth.